TNFX1/PrivaVault/README.md

 ### 🔐 File Encryption
 1. Select the **Encrypt File** tab from the interface.
-2. Click **Browse...** to choose the file you wish to secure.
+2. Click **Browse...** to choose one or multiple files you wish to secure.
 3. Enter a secure password and confirm it in the confirmation field.
-4. Click **Encrypt & Download** to instantly download your securely locked file.
+4. Click **Encrypt & Download** to instantly download your securely locked container.

 ### 🔓 File Decryption
 1. Select the **Decrypt File** tab from the interface.
 2. Upload your encrypted file (`.enc`, `.pvault`, etc.) to the system.
 3. Enter the password used during the encryption process.
-4. Click **Decrypt & Download** to restore your original file with its accurate name.
+4. Click **Decrypt File** to unpack your original file(s).
+5. Download individual files or export all decrypted files into a single `.zip` archive.

 ---

 ## 🛡️ Security Architecture

-- **AES-GCM (Galois/Counter Mode):** Ensures both confidentiality and data integrity, immediately detecting any unauthorized tampering with encrypted data.
+- **AES-256-GCM (Galois/Counter Mode):** Ensures both confidentiality and data integrity, immediately detecting any unauthorized tampering with encrypted data.
+- **PBKDF2 Key Derivation:** Uses PBKDF2-SHA256 with configurable iterations (100,000 / 300,000 / 600,000) to protect passwords against brute-force attacks.
 - **Randomized Salt & IV:** Cryptographically secure random **Salt** (16-byte) and **IV** (12-byte) values are generated on every encryption operation, ensuring unique encrypted outputs even when using the same password.

 ---